Table of Contents Hide

-Shoulder comprising three bones – upper arm bone, shoulder-blade, and collarbone, has several joints conjoined with muscles and tendons.
-The rotator cuff tendon connects the shoulder-blade to the arm bone by running through a narrow space.
-However, if the tendon traps in this space, it repeatedly rubs against the shoulder-blade, causing pain while raising arms over the head.
+The shoulder comprising three bones – upper arm bone, shoulder blade, and collarbone, has several joints conjoined with muscles and tendons.
+The rotator cuff tendon connects the shoulder blade to the arm bone by running through a narrow space.
+However, if the tendon traps in this space, it repeatedly rubs against the shoulder blade, causing pain while raising arms over the head.
 Tasks such as painting, lifting, swimming, tennis, and other overhead sports that require repetitive movements are possible risk factors for developing Impingement Syndrome.

-Most of the times, Impingement Syndrome occurs for no recognized cause.
-However, factors which enhance the risk of occurrence or recurrence of the syndrome are as follows:
+Most of the time, Impingement Syndrome occurs for no recognized cause.
+However, factors that enhance the risk of occurrence or recurrence of the syndrome are as follows:

 - Bone spurs or bony growths growing from the shoulder-blade

-- The build-up of calcium deposits within rotator cuff tendon
+- The build-up of calcium deposits within the rotator cuff tendon

 - Poor shoulder-blade posture